ihmeuw/vivarium_research/docs/source/models/risk_effects/child_growth_failure/cgf_2021/index.rst

 #.
 There are now separate RR values for incidence and mortality
 #.
 Malaria was identified as an affected cause

+The incidence and mortality RR values from GBD are for incidence and CSMR.
+For this model, we will convert to incidence and EMR relative risks.
+More information on this conversion is below.

 Vivarium Modeling Strategy
 --------------------------